stonefl/stonefl.github.io/_posts/2015-02-20-test-markdown.md

 tags: Markdown
 ---

-[Markdown](http://markdowntutorial.com/) is a way to write content for the web.
+[Markdown](http://markdowntutorial.com/) is a way to write web content.
 You can write regular Markdown in your post and Jekyll will automatically covert it to a nice webpage.
-Formatting text in Markdown does not do anything fancy like change font size, color, or type in CSS.
-All you have control over are displaying plaintext bold, creating headers, and organizing lists and blocks through a few symbols, such as asterisks(` * `) and backticks(`` ` ``).
-Therefore, Markdown is simplier and faster than HTML and CSS to format web content.
+Formatting text in Markdown doesn't do anything fancy, like changing font size, color, or type in CSS, instead it only define different formatting elements through putting a few symbols, such as asterisks(`*`) and backticks(`` ` ``) around plaintext to display the plaintext as bold, headers, lists, blocks, etc. Therefore, Markdown is simplier than HTML and CSS to format your web content.
 <!--more-->

-This
+This post lists out some frequently used formatting elements in Markdown.
+It is used as a quick reference to me.

-You can write regular [markdown](http://markdowntutorial.com/) here and Jekyll will automatically convert it to a nice webpage.
 I strongly encourage you to [take 5 minutes to learn how to write in markdown](http://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/headings/tables/etc.

 **Here is some bold text**